 If you have used any graphical software in your career, you will already be familiar with the concepts of layers.
 If you are not, think of layers as you would a sandwich: each different item has its own flavor and color, but when you stack them all together you have a complete, delicious meal.
-The layer system in a CAD program allows you to view, revise, or control information that is grouped together, like taking the mustard off a sandwich without removing the bread.
+The layer system in a CAD program allows you to view, revise, or control information on one layer without disturbing objects on other layers... like taking the mustard off of a sandwich without removing the bread.
 In chapter 2, The Rectangular Problem was drawn on layer 0, the AutoCAD default layer.
 You can see the current layer listed in the Layer Control list box in the Layers panel under the Home tab.
 (Figure 3.1).
-To create new layers using the Layers Properties Manager, select the Layers command button from the Layers panel.
+To create new layers using the Layers Properties Manager, select the Layer Properties button from the Layers panel.